jostylr/event-when/src/event-when.md

 As looper is called without context, we have bound its function to the emitter instance.

-For the `.soon`, `.later` commands, we use a waiting queue.
-As soon as setImmediate is called, it unloads the first one onto the queue, regardless of whether there is something else there.
-This ensures that we make progress through the queue.

     function () {
         let emitter = this,